Salisbury, Queensland: Post-WW II

 Salisbury State High School opened on 2 February 1954 on a 10 ha on Fairlie Terrace.
 On 12 December 1997, it was amalgamated with Acacia Ridge State High School to create the Nyanda State High School on the site of the Salisbury State High School.
 Nyanda State High School closed in 2013.

 In 1955, Orange Grove Road was extended north from the eastern end of Lillian Avenue to connect to the eastern end of Evans Road.
 Toohey Road linked Salisbury to Tarragindi in September 1959.
 Significant residential development occurred during the post-war years, with rapid growth from the 1960s.

-St Pius X Catholic School opened in 1964.
-The school was instigated by parish priest Father Frank Costello and is located on 3 ha of land behind the St Pius X church.
+Saint Pius X Catholic School opened in 1964.
+The school was instigated by parish priest Father Frank Costello and is located on 3 ha of land behind the Saint Pius X church.
 The school was operated by the Sisters of St Joseph of the Sacred Heart until 1981 after which it was under lay leadership.

 Nyanda Station which was north of Salisbury station on Railway Avenue under the Beaudesert Road overpass was closed in November 1978.
 This was due to the electrification on the Beenleigh line, which because of the short distances between Salisbury and Rocklea stations, didn't allow the trains to stop in time.
 Also, the new Electric Multiple Unit (EMU) were too long to fit on the platform, and due to lack of space, the platform was not able to expand.

 Southside Christian College opened at 109A Golda Avenue on 15 April 1985 with 16 primary students.
 In 2011 the school was renamed Brisbane Christian College.
 In June 2015 the school purchased the site of the former Nyanda State High School at 63 Fairlie Terrace for their middle and senior school campus.

-St Mary Magdalene Anglican Church at 243-245 Douglas Road was dedicated on 21 July 1997 by Archbishop Felix Arnott, replacing a World War II army hut.
+Saint Mary Magdalene Anglican Church at 243–245 Douglas Road was dedicated on 21 July 1997 by Archbishop Felix Arnott, replacing a World War II army hut.
 Its last service was held on 23 February 2014 due to a declining congregation.
 A deconsecration ceremony was conducted by Locum Bishop Godfrey Fryar on 28 February 2018.
 The first church in the district opened in a tent in 1921.